gunkl/ESP8266-Datalogger/README.md

-# ESP8266-Datalogger
+# ESP8266-Datalogger (BME280 version)
 Logs temp, humidity, and voltage from an Feather Huzzah using Arduino IDE to DynamoDB, with html plot example.
  * On the ESP side:
    * System wakes every 10 minutes from deep sleep.
    * Gets NTP time.
-Reads the DHT for temp/humidity.
+Reads the BME280 for temp/humidity/pressure.
 Reads the ADC for voltage.
 Puts the data on AWS DynamoDB.
    * Lots of data gets dumped to the serial port to tell you what's going on.
    * You can enable dynamodb "TTL" to expire data.
 Default is to post a TTL of +60 days.
    * Serial port configuration is possible for many settings at board startup.